shadowbq/matrix.dot.files/docs/README.secrets.md

 lrwxr-xr-x  1 smacgregor  admin  43 Nov  5 09:15 /usr/local/bin/pinentry-tty -> ../Cellar/pinentry/1.1.0_1/bin/pinentry-tty
 ```

-A pure cli experience on servers
+A pure cli experience on servers or terminal

 ```
 echo "pinentry-program /usr/bin/pinentry-tty" >> ~/.gnupg/gpg-agent.conf
 ```

-For *debian/ubuntu*
+For *debian/ubuntu* you *MUST* update the alternatives

 ```
-sudo update-alternatives --config pinentry gpg-connect-agent reloadagent /bye
+sudo update-alternatives --config pinentry
 ```

-For *macos/OSX* you can use a GUI/popup which also works with `keychain`
+For *macos/OSX* you can *ALTERNATIVELY* use a GUI/popup which also works with `keychain`

 ```
 brew install pinentry-mac